iturdikulov/notes/SQ3R_method.md

 remember material better.
 This isn't wasting time, actually if you want to understand some material in details this is usually required.

-What SQ3R stands for?::Survey, Question, Read, Recite, Review.
+What SQ3R stands for?:<wbr class="f"> Survey, Question, Read, Recite, Review.

 ## How I use it